 What Wild Betta Fish Eat?

-The following types of frozen food are suitable for if you have wild betta is captive.
+The following types of frozen food are suitable if you have a wild betta captive.

 - Adult brine shrimp (Artemia)